A point-of-sale (POS) system is the hardware and software that enables you to make sales, accept payments, and check out customers.

 What is a point of sale (POS)?

-By definition, the point of sale (POS) is the time and place in your retail store where transactions are completed.
+By definition, the point of sale (POS), or point of purchase, is the time and place in your retail store where transactions are completed.
 This is also known as the point of purchase.
 Think of the point of sale as your store’s checkout counter—the place where you check out customers, take payment, and complete transactions.

 What is a POS system?